 The World of Cannabis Museum will showcase the influence of cannabis in art, music, film, news, medicine, and politics throughout the past century.
 From the early days of prohibition and "reefer madness," to its modern-day mainstream momentum and everything in between: from the legendary growers and breeders who created and propagated all of the iconic strains, to the smugglers who distributed them across the globe; from the activists who have fought for legalization, to the celebrities who have embraced it; from America’s headshops to Amsterdam’s coffeeshops; from the counterculture of the 1960s, the excesses of the '70s, and the Drug War hysteria of the '80s, to the rise of medical marijuana in the '90s and the march toward legalization and mainstream acceptance in the new millennium—all of this and more we plan to explore in this unprecedented exhibition.

 We are currently still in the planning stage of this historic endeavor, and the location of our marijuana museum has not yet been determined.
 Our ultimate goal is to take this unprecedented exhibition on the road—showcasing it in a number of major cities across Europe and the United States in the years to come.
 In the meantime, you can stay informed about our progress by joining our mailing list and learn about various items from our collection—and about cannabis history in general—through our new blog, podcast, and video series (coming soon) called Cannthropology.

-An infamous icon of marijuana media.
-Former senior editor, columnist, and 21-year veteran of High Times magazine.
+An infamous icon of marijuana media with over a quarter-century of experience as a cannabis journalist and personality.
+Former senior editor, columnist, and 21-year veteran of High Times.
 Former editor for Sensi and GreenLeaf magazines.
-Host of the potcast Blazin' With Bobby Black and former host of Contact High on Sirius Radio.
+Host of our Cannthropology podcast.
+Former host of the podcast Blazin' With Bobby Black and Contact High on Sirius Radio.
 Co-founder of Higher Way Travel.
-Bobby's quarter century as a cannabis journalist and personality make him the ideal choice to head the museum.

 Founder & Curator